ShindouMihou/Rose-Java-Driver/README.md

 ## Exception Handling

-It is important that you handle the exceptions that will come out from the CompletableFuture as well, if there is ever one, an example of handling them is:
+It is important that you handle the exceptions that will come out from the CompletableFuture as well, if there is ever one.
+You can use the CompletableFuture method `exceptionally(...)` to handle the exceptions.

+An example of handling them is:
 ```java
 driver.add("rose_db", "rose_collection", "identification", new JSONObject().put("someKey", "someValue"))
   .thenAccept(reply -> System.out.println(reply))